 - All card transactions over $75 USD

-- All hotel transactions (itemized folio required with room rate and tax)
+- All hotel transactions (itemized folio required with the room rate and tax)

 - All receipts required for Canadian cardholders for tax purposes